DigiLEAN/DigiLean.Connect/docs/enterprise/connect-sharepoint-sites.md

 # Enable Sharepoint Site access for DigiLEAN Connect

-To integrate DigiLEAN Connect with data in Sharepoint we need access to read content in your Sharepoint site
+To integrate DigiLEAN with data in Sharepoint, DigiLEAN Connect needs access to read the content.

-This document explains how to give DigiLEAN Connect access to read a specific Sharepoint Site where you have Excel files, Lists etc that you want to read into DigiLEAN
+This document explains how to grant DigiLEAN Connect access to read a specific Sharepoint Site where you store Excel files, Lists etc that you want to read into DigiLEAN

 ## Two steps

  1. Grant permission to the “DigiLEAN Connect Sharepoint Site” App registration in Entra ID
- 2. Grant access to specific site(s) for App registration with Graph Explorer
+ 2. Grant access to specific site(s) to “DigiLEAN Connect Sharepoint Site” with Graph Explorer

 ::: info
 `https://leanhub.sharepoint.com/sites/Excellence` is used as an example in this document.
 Replace with your own site url.